Aleks-Ya/cross-field-highlighter-anki-addon/docs-template/addon-info-description.md

 **(!)
 This addon is in the BETA state.
 Use carefully.
+Try on a few notes first.
 Please, share your feedback in [Anki Forum](https://forums.ankiweb.net/u/aleks_ya/summary) or [GitHub issues](https://github.com/Aleks-Ya/cross-field-highlighter-anki-addon/issues).**